vishnukanduri/Air-quality-index-prediction-using-LSTM/README.md

 It encompasses the concentrations of different pollutants for each hour of the day along with the data of the environmental conditions.
 Pollutants include PM2.5, PM10, SO2, NO2, CO, O3.
 Environmental conditions include temperature, pressure, dewpoint, rain, wind directon and wind speed per minute.

+Also, I have just displayed the first 5 entries of all the output arrays and lists.
+The reason I did so was I didn't want you to scroll through a massive number of entries.